HlongwaneDM/RecruitmentAssignment/README.md

-Coding
-	* PlatoonTest is coded on one class to make marking and code reading very easy.
-	* In complex methods, comments is provided to simplify the code.
+Coding * In complex methods, comments is provided to simplify the code.

 For more info:
 Email : HlongwaneDM@gmail.com